javier-pardodiaz/NetAnalysis/README.md

 # NetAnalysis
-Extracting information from gene coexpressionnetworks of Rhizobium leguminosarum - Code and data
+Extracting information from gene coexpression networks of Rhizobium leguminosarum - Code and data